clclab/elm-labs/_sources/Bioacoustics_in_Praat.rst

 .. admonition:: Exercise 9

-    - You can view the spectrogram in the View & Edit window, just below the waveform (if you don't see it, click *Spectrum > Show spectrogram*).
+    - You can view the spectrogram in the View & Edit window, just below the waveform (if you don't see it, click *Spectogram > Show spectrogram*).
 There might be some colorful lines and dots displayed on top, that correspond to different analyses.
-You can turn these on and off by clicking *Pitch > Show pitch* (for the blue Pitch line), *Intensity > Show intensity* (for the yellow Intensity line), and *Formant > Show formants* (for the red Formant dots).
+You can turn these on and off by clicking *Pitch > Show pitch* (for the blue Pitch line), *Intensity > Show intensity* (for the green Intensity line), and *Formants > Show formants* (for the red Formant dots).
     - Note that the Pitch and Intensity analyses have different y-axis values from the spectrogram itself.
 The spectrogram y-axis values are shown on the *left* of the spectrogram, in *black*.
-You can change the range of the spectrogram y-axis in the *Spectrum > Spectrogram settings...* window.
+You can change the range of the spectrogram y-axis in the *Spectogram > Spectrogram settings...* window.
 The Pitch y-axis values (if turned on) are shown on the *right* of the spectrogram, in *blue*.
 You can change the range of the Pitch analysis in the *Pitch > Pitch settings...* window.
 The Intensity y-axis values (if turned on) are also shown on the *right* of the spectrogram, in *green*.
 You can change the range of the Intensity analysis in the *Intensity > Intensity settings...* window.
 If you want, play around with these things a bit by changing the numbers in the settings windows and clicking *Apply* to see what changes in the spectrogram and analysis lines.
 Click *Standards* in the settings windows to go back to the default settings.
     - Are the default settings for the Pitch analysis (blue line) appropriate for analyzing this baby's cry?
 Why/why not?

 .. admonition:: Exercise 10

     - Now turn the Pitch, Intensity and Formant analyses off so you can clearly see the spectrogram itself.
     - What information does a spectrogram visualize?
 What do the x- and y-axes represent?
 What does the darkness of pixels mean?
-    - Now turn the Pitch analysis on again and change the settings so that the Pitch y-axis range is the same as the Spectrogram y-axis range.
+    - Now turn the Pitch analysis on again and change the settings so that the Pitch y-axis range is close to the Spectrogram y-axis range (i.e. 3.0 - 5000.0).
 Given what you learned about pitch in the previous section and what you know about the spectrogram, do you agree with the result of Praat's Pitch tracking algorithm (i.e. is the blue line correct)?
 Why/why not?

 Plotting spectrograms
 ---------------------